holiman/qvm-sync/README.md

   - For each file in requestlist without `crc`, send over to receiver.
   - For each file _with_ `crc`, compare against local, and send over if it differs.

 For the first version, I'll probably skip `crc`, and just send indexes.
+That makes everything a whole lot simpler, which is particularly beneficial on the `initiator` side -- since the `initiator` is not `chroot`:ed, it would be nice to keep the input parsing from the remote side to a minimum.

 The indices do not count directories, so for syncing the following directory:
 ```